axa-group/bauta.js/docs/developer-experience/readme.md

 Because not only the application code uses this as a type.
 Bauta.js itself uses this signature for its internal execution.
 Even bauta.js more advanced abstractions are in turn or return a StepFunction.
 And finally, because almost all the logic defined in terms of endpoints are a combination of one or more StepFunctions (check pipeline for more details).

-One could Think about the code of a bauta.js application as a bunch of StepFunctions that are run one after another or in parallel and whose results are passed from one to the next defined in your code[^3].
+One could Think about the code of a bauta.js application as a bunch of StepFunctions that are run one after another or in parallel and whose results are passed from one to the next defined in your code.

 #### What are the main parts of an StepFunction?